About Wastewater Collection

 Many personal hygiene wipes and cleaning products are marketed as being "flushable."
 But despite the confusing and misleading labels, you should never flush "flushable" or "disposable" products.
 No matter what a label says, the only items you should flush are human waste and toilet paper.
 Just because something disappears down your toilet doesn’t mean it won’t cause a problem in your sewer pipe or further down the line at wastewater treatment facilities.
 Items labeled as "flushable," "disposable," or "biodegradable" can get caught on roots in sewer pipes and contribute to blockages, backups, and overflows.
 Dispose of them in the trash, not the toilet.

 Mercury is a naturally occurring element, exposure to which can affect the human nervous system, harm the brain, heart, kidneys, and immune system.
 If rinsed down the drain, the liquid metal will make its way to a wastewater treatment plant, which is not designed to remove toxic metals.
 As a result, some of that mercury will remain in the cleaned and disinfected wastewater that is discharged into receiving waters.
 That tiny amount of mercury would sink into the sediment.
 Bacteria and other natural processes would transform the mercury into methylmercury, which is easily absorbed by tiny plants and aquatic organisms in the water.
-From there, mercury begins its assent through the food chain.
+From there, mercury begins its ascent through the food chain.

 Wastewater agencies throughout California are working to reduce the amount of mercury that enters the environment through a variety of programs: household hazardous waste collection facilities, installation of mercury amalgam separators in dental practices, and mercury thermometer exchanges in high school and college chemistry labs.